CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/run_your_service.md

 ## Get your service working inside a container

 ### Create a private registry
-1. The following link will show you show to setup a private Docker image registry:
+1. The following link will show you how to setup a private Docker image registry:
 [Docker Docs - Deploy a registry server](https://docs.docker.com/registry/deploying/)

 2. To test your registry setup, try running the following: